apache/hudi/website/docs/quick-start-guide.md

 ```
 :::note
 - Only `Append` mode is supported for delete operation.
-- Deletes to a Hudi table with Hudi generated primary keys are recommended to go with spark-sql's Delete command.
-With
+- For a table with Hudi generated primary keys, deletes with spark-datasource is feasible when the dataframe being ingested contains Hudi's meta fields.
-spark datasource writers, deletes are expected to contain meta fields when updating the table.
-If not, records being ingested might be treated as new records.
+If not, its recommended to use spark-sql's `Delete` to update such tables.
+For a table with user defined primary keys, there are no
-- With explicit primary key configurations, there are no such constraints to use with spark-datasource writes.
+such constraints with deleteing via spark-datasource (deletes would work for a dataframe with just the data columns).
 :::

 </TabItem>